SimpsonRoss/battleships/README.md

 ## Wireframe

+Here is the initial sketch of the game.
+I used this to then draft out the basic grid layout for my mobile and desktop CSS.
+I'm happy with how close to the original design I stayed.
+I decided against using sprites for the ships in the end, as it didn't seem to fit with the simplistic retro aesthetic.

 ![Wireframe of my Battleships game](https://github.com/SimpsonRoss/battleships/blob/main/resources/game-done-gif.gif)

 ## Aesthetic Inspiration

 I wanted to give the game a retro arcade feel, with a simple neon heads up display.
 I was inspired by Arcade games such as Luna Lander, and movies like Tron.
 Similar to car restoration projects, I wanted to give the retro feel but with the modern conveniences (like tool tips for usability).

 ![Neon blue heads up display](https://github.com/SimpsonRoss/battleships/blob/main/resources/game-done-gif.gif)
 ![Computer screen from the Tron remake](https://github.com/SimpsonRoss/battleships/blob/main/resources/game-done-gif.gif)